 Another method is to take stem cuttings from succulents.
 Make a small hole near the base with a sharp knife and insert the cutting stem.
 Water will flow through the plant tissue, and roots will form at the base of the cutting.
 You can then transfer this newly rooted cutting to soil or another pot.

-Finally, you can also propagate succulents from leaves.
+You can also propagate succulents from leaves.
 Please make a small incision in the leaf with a sharp knife and place it in a water bowl.
 The succulent tissue will start to swell, and soon you’ll have a new succulent leaf.

 Succulent Water Propagation For Stem Cuttings